Supporting Someone with Dyspraxia

 🔍 Educate yourself

 Learn as much as you can about dyspraxia, its symptoms, and the challenges it can pose.
-This will help you understand what the person with dyspraxia is going through and how best to support them.
+This will help you understand what the person with dyspraxia experiences and how best to support them.

 🤝 Provide practical support